matestack/matestack-ui-core/docs/components/rt.md

 This component can take 2 optional configuration params and optional content.

 #### # id (optional)
-Expects a string with all ids the main should have.
+Expects a string with all ids the rt should have.

 #### # class (optional)
-Expects a string with all classes the main should have.
+Expects a string with all classes the rt should have.

-## Example
+## Example 1: Yield a given block

 ```ruby
 rt id: "foo", class: "bar" do